 3. how to stop feeling guilty about spending money – Have Fun money

 Getting stricter and more focused with your spending does not mean all your luxuries and fun spending have to stop.
 If all your money goes on serious spending like bills, debt, saving for your future then you are going to start itching to spend very quickly.

 You want the feel good factor of buying something you really want.
 Fun money as I call it, is money you allocate in your budget to spending on whatever you want, guilt free.

 It doesn’t have to be much, if you’ve got debt to pay off, it’s sensible to keep the amount small.
 But it must be guilt free.

-When hubby and I were throwing every spare penny at our mortgage, and living on low wages, we still had fun money. £50 a month might not seem much, but you bet we made that money stretch as far as it could go.
+When hubby and I were throwing every spare penny at our mortgage, and living on low wages, we still had our own pocket money. £50 a month might not seem much, but you bet we made that money stretch as far as it could go.

 It’s all too easy to buy everything on your credit card with the thought that you are earning points/cash back/air miles so it’s a sensible way to spend.